Mission and Values

-Dean of Students, Staff Chair
+Dean of Students, Equity and Inclusion

-I am the Dean of Students, Diversity and Inclusion at Crown Family School and as a multiracial, Asian American, woman from a family of immigrants I have always been keenly aware of my identities and the way they intersect and interact within systems of privilege and oppression.
+I am the Dean of Students, Diversity and Inclusion at the Crown Family School and as a multiracial, Asian American woman from a family of immigrants I have always been keenly aware of my identities and the way they intersect and interact within systems of privilege and oppression.
 I have been involved with diversity, equity, and inclusion work in higher education for over 15 years and I truly believe we must “be the change we wish to see in the world” (Ghandi) and “justice is what love looks like in public” (Cornell West).

 (He/Him and They/Them)